Award Management

 If, however, the PI is transferring to another institution and they wish to take the project with them, they must first receive both agency and departmental approval to transfer a sponsored award with them.
 Once that approval has been obtained, the following steps must take place to relinquish the award:

-• Based on sponsoring agency policies and procedures, a must be completed by the PI.
+• Based on sponsoring agency policies and procedures, a Relinquishing Statement must be completed by the PI.
 The statement will indicate the expected unobligated balance at the time of termination, including a breakdown between direct and indirect costs.
 It must also include a list of any equipment transferring with the award.
 The amount to be relinquished cannot be greater than the current year funding.
 The PI should work with the appropriate Grant & Contract Officer to prepare the relinquishing statement.
 The Grant & Contract Officer will obtain the required signature(s) and forward the documentation to the sponsoring agency.
 Typically, the relinquishing statement will require the signature of both LaShonda Cooley, Interim Sr. Director of Sponsored Program Administration and Marlene Erno, Sr. Director of Sponsored Program Administration - Finance.

 • An Invention Statement must be completed by the PI.
 This discloses any inventions that were developed in direct correlation to the sponsored project, and must be completed even if there were no inventions.
 The Director of Technology Transfer will sign on behalf of WSU.

-• Property Report must be completed pertaining to any equipment that was purchased using funds awarded by the sponsoring agency.
+• A Property Report must be completed pertaining to any equipment that was purchased using funds awarded by the sponsoring agency.
 A designee in the Property Office will sign on WSU's behalf (APPM #6.2).
 Per prior approval from the Chairman and the Dean of the school/college/division, the Asset Activity Transmittal Form 195A must be submitted to the Property Office if any transfer of equipment to the new institution will occur.

 • Notify the Technology Transfer Office that the PI is leaving.
 They will ensure that any inventions that the PI has been involved with are handled appropriately relative to the move.